jink-lang/jink/README.md

 This project is distributed under the GPLv3 License - see the [license file](LICENSE) for details.

-Copyright © 2024 Jacob, jink-lang contributors
+Copyright © 2024 Jacob Noah, jink-lang contributors